vmware-archive/public-tools/cftunnel/README.md

 It's nothing special whatsoever, just a tiny app with the sole purpose of providing a bridge for accessing back end services in Cloud Foundry just as if they were locally hosted.

-For instance this allows us to connect fully featured UI tools like [MySQL Workbench](https://www.mysql.com/products/workbench/) to a MySQL database residing inside Cloud Foundry.
+For instance this allows us to connect fully featured UI tools like [MySQL Workbench](https://www.mysql.com/products/workbench/) to a MySQL service instance residing inside Cloud Foundry.
 Without this bridging technique, we're restricted to the using the MySQL CLI tool.

 ## Why?